mxtommy/Kip/README.md

 Or

 2. Build your own production version:
-  1. Build: In a terminal from you project folder, use `ng build --configuration=production --base-href=/@mxtommy/kip/` or `npm run-script build-npm` to generate a production build.
+  1. Build: In a terminal from you project folder, use `ng build --configuration=production` to generate a production build.
   2. Have fun!

 **Collaborate**